noctux/philote/README.md

 can be built from the submodule in `./test/`) or be sure that your router has a convenient reset/failsafe path.

+Apart form the `./library/` folder, you might want to copy the provided `ansible.cfg` as it configures ansible for better interoperability with the dropbear ssh-daemon used by openwrt.

 # Documentation

 For the following modules, please refer to the upstream documentation